vishal6404/wormvirus/Readme.txt

 go to this and turn it on after this mail id can be connected.

+## If you do not want to turn off 2 factor authentication
+create app password for your google account

 Make some changes in the code, i will write the line number and the changes

 7)    server.login("coolv926@gmail.com","9693344711") //server.login("your Email","Password")